frontenddogma/web-development-glossary/manuscript/l.md

 Long task
 : Any uninterrupted period where the main UI thread is busy for 50 ms or longer.
 Common examples include long running event handlers, expensive reflows and other re-renders, and work the browser does between different turns of the event loop that exceeds 50 ms.&nbsp;[‡](#m-long-task) ℹ︎&nbsp;[w3c.github.io/longtasks](https://w3c.github.io/longtasks/)

+Long-Term Support
+: A product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.
+The term is typically reserved for open source software, where it describes a software edition that is supported for months or years longer than the software’s standard edition.&nbsp;[†](#w-lts)

 Loop
 : A sequence of statements which is specified once but which may be carried out several times in succession.
 The code “inside” the loop (the body of the loop) is obeyed a specified number of times, or once for each of a collection of items, or until some condition is met, or indefinitely.
 In functional programming languages loops can be expressed by using recursion or fixed point iteration rather than explicit looping constructs.
 Examples for loops include `for` loops, `while` and `do while` loops, `foreach`, and infinite loops.&nbsp;[†](#w-control-flow)